Trees4All

 of CO2 are estimated to be sequestered

-An average of 0.95 ton of carbon dioxide per year is estimated to be removed from the atmosphere and absorbed, or ‘sequestered’, by one rai of slow-growing native trees.
-To deliver this level of carbon absorption, a tree must have a diameter of at least 15 cm when measured at 130 cm above ground level.
-A rai is a unit of area equal to 1,600 m2 (Thailand Greenhouse Gas Management Organization, 2011).
+An average of 9.5 kilograms of carbon dioxide per year is estimated to be sequestered and an average of 6.91 kilograms of oxygen per year is estimated to be released by one slow-growing native tree, which is the type of trees planted in our project.
+To deliver these levels of carbon sequestration and oxygen release, a tree must have a diameter of at least 15 cm when measured at 130 cm above ground level (Thailand Greenhouse Gas Management Organization, 2011).

 ABOUT